AyoubDergaoui/Deivery/Delivery.md

 The idea here is to use Binary search with Held–Karp dynamic programming solution to TSP: for a given velocity check if a Hamiltonian path exists in O(n².2^n).
 Your objective is to minimize the time at which you will reach each node.
 Final complexity O(log(Vmax).n².2^n) where Vmax is an arbitrary large velocity at which a Hamiltonian path can be found.
-#Bipartit check
-The problem is to separate the items in two different sets, knowig that an item A can't be deivred with item B The solution is to use the Graph Coloring,  or birpartit check, using unweighted graph, and each edge connecte two different items that can not be delivred with the same person, and the nodes are items to be delivred.